ACR Homes Launches Graduate School Mentorship Program

 ACR Homes Graduate School Mentorship Program

-Because of the success of the program, ACR Homes launched their Grad School Mentorship Program in January, 2023 under the direction of Jon Moe, Intern Supervisor
+Because of the success of the program, ACR Homes launched their Grad School Mentorship Program in January, 2023 under the direction of Jon Moe, Intern Supervisor.

 “I’m excited about the supportive community and the mentoring this program will provide.”

-Having gone through the experience of applying for graduate school in the past, he felt the support of a friend going through the same process made the grueling experience of applying a little bit easier to bear.
+Having gone through the experience of applying for graduate school in the past, Jon felt that the support of a friend going through the same process made the grueling experience of applying a little bit easier to bear.
 Not only that, but he felt that recent college students have been having a hard time seeing the light at the end of tunnel due to the Covid-19 pandemic interrupting their academic progress.
 “I feel this program will help them see past the limitations they’ve experience”, he said.

 What does the ACR Homes Graduate School Mentorship Program entail?

 - A supportive community of people who either have applied or are currently applying to healthcare graduate programs or doctoral programs.

 - Group mentoring sessions with ACR Homes alumni who are either in a program or working in their healthcare career. – The hope is to offer one-on-one mentorship and expand our network of healthcare professionals providing the mentorship in the future.